JuliaLang/www.julialang.org/downloads/platform.md

     sudo add-apt-repository ppa:staticfloat/julia-deps
     sudo apt-get update
     sudo apt-get install julia

-Note that Ubuntu has deadlines for accepting new versions of software into their default repositories, and as such the default repositories often have Julia versions that lag behind significantly.
-When reporting issues, please ensure you are using the latest available release by using one of the PPA repositories displayed on this page.

 ### Fedora/RHEL/CentOS/SL/OEL
 A [Copr repository](https://copr.fedoraproject.org/coprs/nalimilan/julia/) is provided for Fedora, RHEL, CentOS, Scientific Linux and Oracle Enterprise Linux systems to allow for automatic updating to the latest stable version of Julia.